 - Keep the room dark and quiet

-- Keep your room cool
+- Keep the room cool

 - STOP hitting the snooze button and train yourself to get up at the same time every day.
 If you hit the snooze button once or twice (or 6 times), you’re not really training yourself to get up at the same time every day.
 If you know you don’t need to get up until 7:30am stop setting your alarm for 7!
 Save yourself the 30 minutes of interrupted sleep and set the alarm for 7:30 and get up the first time it goes off.
 Trust me, it’s much better for you in the long run.